Know More About Sildenafil Interactions

 Alcohol

-Alcohol and Sildenafil together may have an even greater blood pressure-lowering impact.
+Taking alcohol and Viagra (Sildenafil) together may have an even greater blood pressure-lowering impact.

 Dizziness, lightheadedness, fainting, flushes, headaches, and heart palpitations may be more frequent symptoms if alcohol is combined with Sildenafil.